Share in one command

 We plan to distribute the Windows agent through additional channels such as WinGet as the beta matures.

-Use the helper script for a one-liner install, or grab the raw binary if you prefer to manage installation yourself.
+Terminal-only static build (musl): use the helper script for a one-liner install, or grab the raw binary if you prefer to manage installation yourself.

 curl -fsSL https://cruma.io/linux-install.sh | bash